 As of release 6.0.9.0, the Continuous Compliance Engine supports the installation of driver support plugins, written in Java, that provide tasks to execute before/after masking jobs on extended database connectors.
 Note that this feature requires creating/updating an uploaded JDBC driver to reference the driver support plugin, which is only possible via the web API.
 Thus creating an extended database connector using that JDBC driver and a corresponding masking job will allow you to enable whatever available tasks that are implemented by the driver support on the job, which you can do via the web API and UI.
-This process is detailed further here (see page 716).
+This process is detailed further here (see page 736).
 This feature is referred to as Extensible Driver Supports.
 This section of the documentation details all aspects of masking driver support plugin usage and development.
-The Guided Tour portion of the workflows section (see page 832) walks the user through the basic process of building a simple plugin and installing it onto the Continuous Compliance Engine.
-Other sections explore topics such as the DriverSupport interface (see page 831) and <a href="service interface (see page 816)
+The Guided Tour portion of the workflows section (see page 852) walks the user through the basic process of building a simple plugin and installing it onto the Continuous Compliance Engine.
+Other sections explore topics such as the DriverSupport interface (see page 851) and (see page 836)